iwalton3/plex-mpv-shim/README.md

 1. Install brew. ([Instructions](https://brew.sh/))
 2. Install python3 and mpv. `brew install python mpv`
-3. Install jellyfin-mpv-shim. `pip3 install --upgrade plex-mpv-shim`
+3. Install plex-mpv-shim. `pip3 install --upgrade plex-mpv-shim`
 4. Run `plex-mpv-shim`.

 If you'd like to install the GUI version, you need a working copy of tkinter.